Learning Over Dirty Data with Minimal Repairs: Proofs

 By suitably tuning the soft-margin parameter $C$ and the placement of the clause-encoding points, we ensure that the SVM will ``prefer'' to assign $\pm 1$ values in a way that satisfies $\Phi$, whenever possible, in order to avoid a large penalty.

 Hence,

 Since deciding satisfiability for $\Phi$ (3-SAT) is NP-complete, it follows that deciding whether $\mathbf{x}_i$ can be a support vector under some imputation is NP-hard.

-Determining membership of a single incomplete example $\mathbf{x}_i$ among the possible support vectors is NP-hard.
-Therefore, listing \emph{all} such examples that can ever appear on the margin is also NP-hard: if we had such a list in polynomial time, we could decide membership in that list in polynomial time, contradicting NP-hardness.
+Determining membership of a single incomplete sample $\mathbf{x}_i$ among the possible support vectors is NP-hard.
+Therefore, listing \emph{all} such samples that can ever appear on the margin is also NP-hard: if we had such a list in polynomial time, we could decide membership in that list in polynomial time, contradicting NP-hardness.
+Given the proof that finding MR for SVM is NP-hard, deciding whether an incomplete sample belongs to the MR for SVM is also NP hard.
+To prove, assume that we have a polynomial-time solver for deciding whether an incomplete sample belongs to the MR, then one can linearly scan each incomplete sample and decide its membership in MR (either belongs to or not) by calling the polynomial time subroutine.
+Therefore, one can find the MR in polynomial time, which contradicts to the NP-hard proof earlier.